KDE/digikam-doc/batch_queue/base_tools.rst

 The Property Dialog
 ~~~~~~~~~~~~~~~~~~~

-The property dialog allow to edit the G'MIC filter and folder settings.
-They can be open directly by a mouse double-click on one tree-view entry.
+The property dialog allows editing the G'MIC filter and folder settings.
+They can be opened directly by a mouse double-click on one tree-view entry.

-The folder dialog allow to create or rename a sub-directory hosted in the tree-view.
+The folder dialog allows you to create or rename a sub-directory hosted in the tree-view.

 .. figure:: images/bqm_gmic_folder_dialog.webp
     :alt: